-To select multiple images in the main window, click the images while holding down the <# > key.
+To select multiple images in the main window, click the images while holding down the <\mathbb{H}> key.
 To select multiple consecutive images, click on the first image, and then click on the last image while holding down the <shift> key.

-For images shot with ISO speed range expansion set, noticeable noise may make it difficult to view image details in the trimming/angle adjustment window, so using this function is not recommended.
+For images shot with ISO speed range expansion set, noticeable noise may make it difficult to view the image in detail in the trimming/angle adjustment window, so using this function is not recommended.

-For a list of the trimming/angle adjustment window functions, see p.137.
+For a list of the trimming/angle adjustment window functions, see p.135.